-- 2.1 Council is asked to:- - 1. note the contents of the Chief Social Work Officer's annual report; - 2. agree to its onward submission to Scottish Government and the Integration Joint Board: - 3. acknowledge the commitment, skills and experience of social work staff in continuing to deliver high quality services to Falkirk citizens.
+- 2.1 note the contents of the Chief Social Work Officer's annual report: - 2.2 acknowledge the commitment, skills and experience of social work staff in continuing to deliver high quality services to Falkirk citizens.

-3. Background
+3. BACKGROUND

 - 3.1 Section 3 of the Social Work (Sc) Act 1968 requires every Local Authority to appoint a professionally qualified Chief Social Work Officer.
 The post holder must be a qualified Social Worker, with sufficient experience and seniority. - 3.2 In addition, Scottish Government published National Guidance on the role of the Chief Social Work Officer in 2009.
 This has since been refreshed and an updated version was published in June 2016.
-The changes to the role are outlined in more detail in paragraph 4.1 of this report. - 3.3 If approved by Council, the report will then be submitted to the Chief Social Work Adviser, Scottish Government, by 30 September. - 3.4 The format of the Chief Social Work Officer's report is prescribed in guidance and was revised and updated in the early part of 2016.
+The changes to the role are outlined in more detail in paragraph 4.1 of this report. - 3.3 The report was approved by Falkirk Council on 21 September 2016 and was submitted to the Chief Social Work Adviser, Scottish Government, by 30 September 2016. - 3.4 The format of the Chief Social Work Officer's report is prescribed in guidance and was revised and updated in the early part of 2016.
 The report writing guidance is now more detailed and makes it clear that it outlines the minimum reporting requirements, with an expectation that direct links to more detailed reports and information sources should be inserted into the main body of the report.